-Candidates for the Nursing program must complete the TEAS Test.
+Candidates for the Nursing program must complete the TEAS Test prior to submitting the Nursing Program Application.
 Register for the TEAS test at https://www.atitesting.com/Home.aspx .
 Choose Richlands Virginia for testing delivered at Southwest.
-The cost is $40, payable at registration online.

 Students applying to MECC, VHCC or SWCC should complete the following:

-1. EMT Application Cover Letter– read this important information
+1. Paramedic Program Application Cover Letter– read this important information

 2. Apply to College at https://apply.vccs.edu